mathe-e-botond/ds-math-notes/03-machine-learning.md

 ## **3.5 Model choice**

-When we would like to fit a model to the data we first assume a model structure, this process is called **model choise** e.g. a linear model, tree model, nerual network, etc. We then try to estimatee the model parameters.
+When we would like to fit a model to the data we first assume a model structure, this process is called **model choice** e.g. a linear model, tree model, neural network, etc. We then try to estimate the model parameters.
 There are two main parameters:
 * **Hyperparameters**: describe the structure of model or model fitting, e.g. learning rate, layers in a neural network, the K in KNN, etc
 * **Weights** or **parameters**: are function parameters we can adjusted during the learning process to best fit the model to the observed data given the regularization.